Krystal Gabel: Colorado MAGA Patriot Party

 Early in 2021, Gabel filed paperwork to establish a MAGA Patriot Party, headquartered in Brush, Colorado.
 Gabel said third parties elevate regular people by providing a mechanism that ordinary Americans need to either be a candidate, or to be a volunteer.
 And competition by third parties stimulates the democratic process.

 Legal Marijuana Now Party

 On April 21, 2021, Legal Marijuana NOW gained official recognition as a state political party in Nebraska, earning the party ballot access for their candidates, and allowing Legal Marijuana NOW Party to register voters.
 Minnesota Legal Marijuana Now Party had previously qualified to be an official major party in the state of Minnesota in the November 6, 2018, election, when their candidate for State Auditor received more than 5 percent.
-Gabel, who had been national chairperson of the Legal Marijuana Now Party from 2021—2023, was a 2024 Legal Marijuana Now Party nominee for US President, but withdrew before the primary.
+Gabel, who had been national chairperson of the Legal Marijuana Now Party from 2021 to 2023, was a 2024 Legal Marijuana Now Party nominee for US President, but withdrew before the primary.
 Despite having withdrawn, Gabel got the most votes on March 5.